 If you are looking for 15-inch powered speakers there are some other options available.
 Here is a selection of alternatives to the Mackie SRM215.

-The Yamaha DBR15 is an entry-level option that is very affordable.
-While it may not look as nice as the Mackie it is a dependable 15-inch powered loudspeaker.
+The JBL EON 715 is an entry-level option that is very affordable.
+While it may not be as loud as the Mackie, it is a dependable 15-inch powered loudspeaker worth considering.

 - Solid construction to handle the rigors of frequent use.